Lycoriste/Salieri/documentation/http_guide.md

 	end
 end)
 ```
 Sends a HTTP request from Roblox to web server through a button click.
+This is as simple as it gets.

+As the project scales and ideally we want to maximize training, may systems design with a load balancer to manage connections between web server and agents.